 Are group nominations accepted?

 No, group nominations are not accepted.
-These awards are presented to an individual.
+These awards are only presented to individuals.

 Are the awards tied to a specific award category?

-No, each award that is presented will be named "Student IMPACT Award".
+No, each award that is presented is named as a "Student IMPACT Award".

 Am I able to include paid work in my nomination?